jesseu/jesseu.github.io/_posts/2021-08-18-diversity-equity-inclusion-thoughts.md

 ---
 layout: post
 title: "How do you belong?
 Diving deeper into diversity, equity and inclusion"
-description: Thoughts and observations on DEI, belonging and how to take action on a personal an organisational level.
+description: Thoughts and observations on DEI, belonging and how to take action on a personal and organisational level.
 date: 2021-08-18
 ---